Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Martingale optimal transport

 we see that $\rho_1=\rho_2=\nu$. \end{proof}

+In the proof above we could have used a result of Winkler \cite{Winkler}.
+Instead we follow a direct approach for the sake of completeness and clarity.

-The reasoning presented in Section \ref{s:transport} may be generalised to other transportation problems.
-Here we discuss the case of martingale optimal transport.
-In this problem one is given two Borel probability measures $\mu,\nu$ on $\mathbb{R}^n$ in convex order.
+The general method presented in this article may be applied to martingale optimal transport.
+In there one is given two Borel probability measures $\mu,\nu$ on a convex body $K\subset\mathbb{R}^n$ which are in convex order.
 The task is to find a coupling $\pi$ of $\mu$ and $\nu$ such that it is a distribution of a one-step martingale and that minimises the integral